TheRenegadeCoder/sample-programs-website/docs/projects/depth-first-search/algol68/index.md

 # Run depth first search and indicate if value is found #
 REF NODE node := depth first search(tree, value);
 printf(($gl$, (node ISNT REF NODE(NIL) | "true" | "false")))

 ```

 {% endraw %}

-[Depth First Search](https://sampleprograms.io/projects/depth-first-search) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Depth First Search in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 24 2023 20:59:12.
-The solution was first committed on Jan 29 2023 22:12:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution